How To Find Out The Fuel Consumption Using Fleet Monitoring

 Fleet Monitoring uses a special approach, that I will explain to you in detail.
 In the end, you know exactly what to look out for.

-Fleet management tools typically include fleet monitoring functions
+Fleet management IT tools typically also include fleet monitoring.

 The solutions offered by vehicle OEMs focus typically more on the fleet monitoring aspects of fleet management.